 The fifth and final generation of Bronco attained infamy when O.J.
 Simpson led the police on a car chase through L.A.
 Before that though, the three-door, hardtop SUV was geared more towards safety than previous generations of Bronco had been.

 The fifth generation was given substantial safety increases.
-From front crumple zones and three-point seatbelts to a driver side airbag.
-Perhaps the most confusing of these safety features though was the decision to remove reference to the removable top from the user’s guide.
+From front crumple zones and three-point seatbelts to a driver-side airbag.
+Perhaps the most confusing of these safety features though was the decision to remove any reference to the removable top from the owner's manual.